RuojiWang/MEDToolBox/README.md

    <li type="circle">I think the GitHub means a new land for my software career.
 It's the first time I take part in the social software development.
 I have little experience I may commit many mistakes.
 But what's more important, I am willing to listen to any advice and work harder.</li>

    <li type="disc">Your environment configuration for Linux and Windows seems too simple?</li>
-   <li type="circle">Actually I only develop MEDToolBox on Windows, so I upload dll&lib I compile on the pcloud, I am not familiar with Linux environment configuration, But I guess it has many in common with that on Windows.
+   <li type="circle">Actually I only develop MEDToolBox on Windows, so I upload dll&lib I compile on the pcloud, I am not familiar with Linux environment configuration, But I guess it has many in common with what on Windows.
 If I write the cmake process on Windows or Linux there, the file will be too long.
 So I only provide dll&lib which I compile here, for other things, use the Google you will get them, not that hard.</li>

    <li type="disc">I see a folder named ITK, but you do not mention it anywhere?</li>
    <li type="circle">So far, all the functions in the MEDToolBox3 are based on VTK&QT, I plan to add some new feature which need ITK library, that is to say, I will use ITK in later version.
 So I upload the ITK files.</li>